Dasharo/docs/docs/unified-test-documentation/dasharo-performance/401-cpu-temperature.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into the system by using the proper login and password.
-1. Open a terminal window and run the follwing command:
+1. Open a terminal window and run the follwing command to turn on the stressor:

     ```bash
     stress-ng --cpu 0 --tz -t 60s
+    ```

+    Stress test duration time might be changed by change te value of the parameter `-t`.

+1. After end the stress test open a terminal window and run the follwing
+    command:

+    ```bash
+    sensors
     ```

 1. Note the result.